Luthier & Guitar Tech

 Multi-step projects are handled in order of arrival – plan for 30-60 days in most cases.

 I'm located in Colchester, Vermont – specifically Mallets Bay, just above the New North End of Burlington.
+My workshop is in the basement of my home – access through the garage.

 My customers come from all over Northwestern Vermont including Burlington, South Burlington, Williston, Colchester, Essex, Essex Junction, Winooski, Milton, Georgia, St. Albans, Shelburne, Charlotte, Vergennes, Hinesburg, Waterbury, Stowe, Grand Isle, North Hero, South Hero and all the towns in between.